-Remove the outer layer of work clothing inside the work area, and wash it separately or bag it for disposal.
+Remove the outer layer of work clothing inside the work area.
+Wash exposed items separate from other clothing or bag it and dispose of it.

 When disposing of gloves, respirators, Tyvek suits and any worn or work items, use the same care used for disposing molds and moldy materials.

-If the damage is extensive and requires many hours of cleanup, work over short time periods and rest in a fresh air location.
+If the damage is extensive and requires many hours of cleanup, plan to work for short periods of time.
+Between work stints, rest in a well ventilated area with fresh air.

 Be careful when entering and leaving the remediation area.
 Before returning to the work area, be sure all protective gear is correctly fitted and damage-free.